 Now in the 21st Century the population of the Hythe area is growing again and this can give St Leonard’s a new role as a community and historical asset.
 The Friends group aims to work in partnership with the The Churches Conservation Trust and local people and organisations to enable this new role

-There are some remarkable stained glass windows in the Nave depicting pictures of local and national saints.
-The East window is by Lavers, Barraud & Westlake, Nave windows by Heaton Butler and Bayne and the west Window in the tower is by Clayton and Bell.
+Throughout the church there are some remarkable, high quality stained-glass windows depicting many local and national saints.
+The East window in the chancel is by Lavers, Barraud & Westlake, nave windows by Heaton Butler and Bayne and the west Window in the tower is by Clayton and Bell.